cran-task-views/WebTechnologies/WebTechnologies.md

   for performing in-memory compression and decompression in R.
   This is useful when receiving or sending contents to remote servers, e.g. Web services, HTTP requests via RCurl.
-- `r pkg("webshot")` uses 'PhantomJS' to provide screenshots of web pages without a browser.
+- `r pkg("webshot")` uses PhantomJS to provide screenshots of web pages without a browser.
   It can be useful for testing websites (such as Shiny applications).

 ### Security